Alastair Crooke: Later life

 His 2009 book Resistance: The Essence of the Islamist Revolution provides background on what he calls the "Islamist Revolution" in the Middle East, helping to offer strategic insights into the origins and logic of Islamist groups which have adopted military resistance as a tactic, including Hamas and Hezbollah.

-In 2011, The Spectator published an apology for a story by Melanie Phillips which contained an allegation about Crooke that The Spectator acknowledged was "completely false".
+In 2011, The Spectator published an apology for a story by Melanie Phillips which contained an allegation about Crooke that magazine acknowledged was "completely false".
 The New Statesman reported that damages of "tens of thousands of pounds" were made to Crooke.

 Since 2018, he has written frequently for the Russian think tank Strategic Culture Foundation, and since 2023 for the U.S. based Eurasia Review.
-He is a frequent guest in Andrew Napolitano's show "Judging Freedom".
+He is a frequent guest on YouTube podcasts Andrew Napolitano's "Judging Freedom" and Nima Alkhorshid's "Dialogue Works".

 Private life

 Crooke married in 1976; they had three sons, and later divorced.
 In 2005 he moved to Beirut with his partner; they had a son and a daughter and married in 2012.